yelaD/my-slip-box/Reference notes/Meditations.md

 But no truly good person would feel remorse at passing up pleasure.
 So it cannot be to your benefit, or good.

+11. What is this, fundamentally?
+What is its nature and substance, its reason for being?
+What is it doing in the world?
+How long is it here for?

+12. When you have trouble getting out of bed in the morning, remember that your defining characteristic--what defines a human being--is to work with others.
+Even animals know how to sleep.
+And it's the characteristic activity that's the more natural one--more innate and more satisfying.

+13. Apply them constantly, to everything that happens: Physics.
+Ethics.
+Logic.

+14. When you have to deal with someone, ask yourself: What does he mean by good and bad?
+If he thinks *x* or *y* about pleasure or pain (and what produces them), about fame and disgrace, about death and life, then it shouldn't shock or surprise you when he *does* *x* or *y*.
+In fact, I'll remind myself that he has no real choice.

+15. Remember: you shouldn't be surprised that a fig tree produces figs, nor the world what it produces.
+A good doctor isn't surprised when his patients have fevers, or a helmsman when the wind blows against him.
+16.